Everything you need to know about the poppies at the Tower of London:

 Now, a decade later, the historic landmark is set to create another poignant installation encouraging reflection and honouring those who made the ultimate sacrifice.

-The latest installation, overseen by designer Tom Piper, will feature almost 30,000 of the original ceramic poppies, on loan from the Imperial War Museums’ collection.
+Visit London author, Kirstine Spicer recently visited the the Tower of London to see the latest installation, which features almost 30,000 of the original ceramic poppies on loan from the Imperial War Museums’ collection.

-The main installation will be located inside the Tower of London – you can see it by purchasing a standard entry ticket.
+The main installation is located inside the Tower of London – you can see it by purchasing a standard entry ticket.
 However, a small section will be visible to the public for free.

 Secure your tickets now to experience the display from May to November, and explore the Tower’s fascinating history, from seeing the Crown Jewels to meeting the legendary Beefeaters.